 - Competitive position: What does the company do well, and where do competitors typically win?
-How does the elevator pitch resonate with the target audience?
+How does the elevator pitch resonate with the target persona?

 - Internal structure: Salespeople crave reward structures.
 How are they compensated for great performances?
 From a higher level, how do prospect profiles and sales collateral make their way to the sales team, and do those tools help drive sales?